jelanijohn/kotlin-web-searcher/Readme.md

 Given a list of URLs, this program fetches each one and searches the body for a search term.
 The results are written out into a file.

 #### Notes

+- This was my first time using Kotlin.
+As a language I found it fairly fun to pick up, I went through some of the Koans on their website before diving in.
+- One issue I ran into involved channels and co-routines.
+I ran into an issue where the channel "browserChannel" was being consumed and the program was ending while the coroutines were still waiting on URL requests to return.

+  The way I ended up handling this was by introducing another channel "quitChannel" that kept track of which requests were processed and then closed both channels once everything finished.
 - There is a config object, see below.
 - Some of the urls take a while to run, usually due to a gateway or ssl timeout.
-I thought of implementing a loading timeout, but left it as is I feel its useful to see the actual timeout reason when the verbose flag is set.
+I thought of implementing an internal request timeout, but left it as is I feel its useful to see the actual timeout reason when the verbose flag is set.

 ### Install and Run